 Programme overview

-The Climate Risk and TCFD programme is an ongoing effort by UNEP FI and financial institutions to address critical questions related to the measurement and management of climate risks and opportunities.
-Through output creation, discussion forums, and capacity building activities, programme participants have the opportunity to collaborate with regulators, researchers, academics, and tool providers on cutting-edge topics such as:
+The Climate Risk and TCFD programme has helped financial institutions to address critical questions related to the measurement and management of climate risks and opportunities.
+Through output creation, discussion forums, and capacity building activities, programme participants have been collaborating with regulators, researchers, academics, and tool providers on cutting-edge topics such as:

 Scenario analysis has become a vital tool for assessing climate risks with a number of modelers having developed various scenario pathways.
 Our scenario analysis workstream is designed to help financial institutions better understand and use climate scenarios.
 Our working group focuses on: